Magazines and journals, are on level 4 of the Melbourne Law Library. The new journals display is in the High Use area on level 3.

 Look for the title of the journal (not the title of the article) in:

 The library catalogue– this will provide the provide details of the print holdings and, if Melbourne University has access to the e-journal, there may be a link to the database offering the title and its online holdings.
-TIP – if no online holdings are shown, click ‘source it at Melbourne.
+TIP – if no online holdings are shown, click ‘Find It @ UniMelb'.

 Or use the Discovery 'A-Z ejournal list' tab to look for the electronic version of the journal.